-Furthermore, a nursery school was opened for the sons of Old Boys in January 2017, allowing students from as young as 3+ to enter this school.
-The students graduating from the Nursery gain entry into Kindergarten automatically while the girls seek admission to one of our corresponding schools for girls in Colombo.
+A Nursery School was opened for the sons and daughters of Old Boys and Staff in January 2017, allowing students from as young as 2+ to enter this School.
+The boys students passing out from the Nursery gain entry into Kindergarten automatically while the girls seek admission to one of our corresponding schools for girls in Colombo.

-S. Thomas’ College is widely reputed to have the most beautiful school campus in Sri Lanka, approximately half an hour’s drive from the southern limits of the City of Colombo.
+S. Thomas’ College is widely reputed to have one of the most beautiful school campuses in Sri Lanka, approximately half an hour’s drive from the southern limits of the City of Colombo.
 The entrance to the school is marked by the awe-inspiring Chapel of the Transfiguration, which towers over the rest of the campus.
 The Chapel is a vital element in the education at STC and is the centre of the spiritual life of the College, where the spirituality of many generations of Thomians have been formed and most importantly experienced God over the years.
 Synonymous with the Chapel is it’s world famous Choir that made its debut in 1854 as the Choir of the new Cathedral of Christ in Colombo that was consecrated in the precincts of the School at Mutwal that year.
 Dominating the interior of this Byzantine structure from the apse in David Paynter’s masterpiece mural depicting the Transfiguration of Jesus that was completed and dedicated in 1968 with its unique image of a beardless Christ.
 Dear to the hearts of all Thomians of diverse faiths and races, the Chapel serves as a reminder to us of our heritage, which is a gift of God.

-Beyond is the blue green grass of the famous Quadrangle, the Main school buildings, the College Hall, the Dormitories and Library.
-The vast campus, modeled on the traditional English public school, stretches down to the famous golden beaches of Mount Lavinia, reaching the deep blue Indian Ocean.
+Beyond the famous Quadrangle, the main school buildings, the College Hall, the Dormitories and Library, the vast campus, modeled on the traditional English public school, stretches down to the famous golden beaches of Mount Lavinia, reaching the deep blue Indian Ocean.

-The biggest asset possessed by the school is the student body which presently comprises of about 2800 members of varied faiths and ethnicities.
-It is a well-disciplined community and excels in both academic and extracurricular activities.
+The biggest asset possessed by the School is the student body which presently comprises of about 2800 members of varied faiths and ethnicities.
+It is a well-disciplined community and excels in both academic and extra and co-curricular activities.

-The Annual Cricket Encounter between S. Thomas’ College and Royal College (known as the Big Match or the Battle of the Blues) is the oldest uninterrupted cricket encounter in the world, the first being the inter-collegiate match between St Peter’s College and Prince Alfred College I Adelaide, Australia that commenced one year before the Royal-Thomian in 1878.
+The annual Cricket Encounter between S. Thomas’ College and Royal College (known as the Big Match or the Battle of the Blues) is the second oldest uninterrupted cricket encounter in the world, the first being the inter-collegiate match between St Peter’s College and Prince Alfred College I Adelaide, Australia that commenced one year before the Royal-Thomian in 1878.

-S. Thomas’ also boasts of more than 50 societies and clubs.
-The Student Christian Movement and the other 3 religious societies play an important role in fostering religious education on the Thomian youth.
-The College choir still continues to maintain the highest standards in Anglican Choral Music and is perhaps one of the only school choirs in Asia to be affiliated to the Royal School of Church Music in London.
-The Annual Festal Service of Nine Lessons and Carols which was initiated by the Revd.
-Canon Roy Yin in 1946 is an eagerly awaited event as it reveals the capabilities of Thomian voices.
-The carol service is modelled on that of Kings’ College, Cambridge where Fr Yin had served as an Assistant Chaplain prior to coming to Sri Lanka as Chaplain of STC.
-The Guild of All Souls for Altar Servers also plays a vital role in the Chapel and assists the College Chaplain at Chapel Services.
+S. Thomas’ also boasts of more than 50 student Societies and Clubs.
+The Student Christian Movement and the other 3 religious societies play an important role in fostering religious educationand nurturing the spirituality of the Thomian youth.
+The Chapel Choir still continues to maintain the highest standards in Anglican Choral Music and is perhaps one of the only school choirs in Asia to be affiliated to the Royal School of Church Music in the United Kingdom.
+The annual Festal Service of Nine Lessons and Carols which was initiated by the Revd.
+Canon Roy Yin in 1946 is an eagerly awaited event and is modelled on that of Kings’ College, Cambridge where Fr Yin had served as an Assistant Chaplain prior to coming to Sri Lanka as Chaplain of STC.
+The Guild of All Souls for Altar Servers also plays a vital role in the Chapel and the servers assist the Chaplain at Chapel Services.
 The other Clubs and Societies offer a range of activities and involvements from the educational to social welfare.
-The Thomian Union, The English Literary and Debating Society (the oldest Society of the School), the English Drama society, the Science Associations, The Commerce Society, The Interact Club, The Computer Club and Culinary Arts Society are some of them.
-Among other activities, STC has the Orchestra and various Bands, Scouting and Cadeting and a College Magazine that has been published since 1875.
+The Thomian Union, the English Literary and Debating Society (the oldest Society of the School), the English Drama society, the Science Associations, the Commerce Society, the Interact Club, the UN Club, the ICT Club and the Culinary Arts Society are some of them.
+Among other activities, STC has the various Bands, Scouting and Cadeting and a College Magazine that has been published since 1875.